Manufacturing Excel template

 Lot registration

-First decide the lot number and reference date so the tracking flow has a clear baseline.
+First decide the lot number and target date so the tracking flow has a clear baseline.

 Step 2